NOVA-Team/NOVA-Monorepo/README.md

 Removing merge commits
 ----------------------
 Merge commits happen when you `git pull` with local commits.
+An example is [here](http://git.io/bseX).
 These can be avoided by running `git pull --rebase`.
 Of course you don't want to do this every time:

 In the NOVAAPI repo (and any other repos where you want no merge commits)